Boc86/xboxgp_esde_sync/README.md

 chmod +x xbox_sync_installer.sh
 ```
 - Run the installer
+- The installer will put all files in in /Home/%USER%/XboxSync/, including a copy of the installer which can be used to update and uninstall the script
+- A desktop shortcut will created along with a system menu shortcut that can be found under the Games category

 ## Manual Installation (May cause conflicts with system python packages, only use if you know what you are doing)